-The composition of the Supervisory Board of ING allows the board to fulfil its tasks properly.
-The Supervisory Board presently consists of eight members.
+The Supervisory Board assesses its suitability in principle on an ongoing basis, ad hoc when necessary and at least as part of its annual self-evaluation, the results of which may lead to certain enhancements or amendments.
+Up to and including 31 December 2019 the Supervisory Board consisted of nine members; as per 1 January 2020 it will consist of eight members.
 The diversity in the composition of the Supervisory Board is among others reflected in gender, age, geography and professional background.
 The Supervisory Board has drawn up a profile which includes the basic principles for its composition and competences.
-This profile is reviewed (at least on an annual basis) and updated when needed, taking into account relevant internal and external ING developments.
-The last update was in 2017, and shared with the AGM in April 2018 reflecting, amongst others, its composition and the aim to have a minimum gender diversity of 30%.
-Further details on the composition and attendance rates can be found in the 'Supervisory Board' Chapter of the 2018 Annual Report.
+This profile is reviewed periodically and updated when needed, taking into account relevant internal and external ING developments.
+The last update was in 2017 and was shared with the AGM in April 2018 reflecting, amongst others, its composition and the aim to have a minimum gender diversity of 30%.
+The Supervisory Board has four permanent committees, including a Risk Committee and an Audit Committee.
+Further details on the composition and attendance rates can be found in the 'Supervisory Board' chapter of the 2019 Annual Report.